nasz8f/4330-7330_Final_Project/C#.md

 _____________________________________________________________________________________________________________________________________________

 ### Types:
-* Short Name type
+* Short Name : type

- byte Unsigned integer
+byte Unsigned : integer

- byte Signed integer
+sbyte Signed : integer

- int Signed integer
+int Signed : integer

- uint Unsigned integer
+uint Unsigned : integer

-short Signed integer
+short Signed : integer

-ushort Unsigned integer
+ushort Unsigned : integer

-long Signed integer
+long Signed : integer

-ulong Unsigned integer
+ulong Unsigned : integer

-float Single-precision floating point type double Double-precision floating point type char A single Unicode character bool Logical Boolean type object Base type of all other types string A sequence of characters decimal Precise fractional or integral type that can represent decimal numbers with 29 significant digits
+float Single-precision : floating point type

+double Double-precision : floating point type

+char A single Unicode : character

+bool Logical : Boolean type

+object Base type of all other types

+string A sequence of characters

+decimal Precise fractional or integral type that can represent decimal numbers with 29 significant digits

  * C# supports both value and reference types.
 When a variable is declared using one of the basic, built-in data types or a user defined structure, it is a value type.
 An exception is the string data type, which is a reference type.
 A value type stores its contents in memory allocated on the stack.
 In contrast, a reference type, such as an instance of a class or an array, is allocated in a different area of memory called the heap.